 - Heredity: Other people in your family have had multiple myeloma.

-- You’ve had another plasma cell disease.
+- History: You've had another plasma cell disease.

-In the early stages of multiple myeloma, you might not have any symptoms, or they might be very mild.
+In the early stages of multiple myeloma, you might not have symptoms, or they might be very mild.
 Everyone who has the disease will feel different effects.
 In general, symptoms of multiple myeloma include:

 - Pain in your bones, especially in your back, ribs, and skull